InjectiveLabs/docs/source/includes/_spotrpc.md

 # - InjectiveSpotExchangeRPC
 InjectiveSpotExchangeRPC defines the gRPC API of the Spot Exchange provider.
-Usage examples can be found [here](https://github.com/InjectiveLabs/sdk-python/tree/master/examples/exchange_client/spot_exchange_rpc).

 ## Market